paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

-#### Amendment of Subsection (b)
-Pub.
-L. 116–251, §§ 3, 6, Dec.
-22, 2020, 134 Stat.
-1129, 1132, provided that, effective 180 days after Dec.
-22, 2020, subsection (b) of this section is amended by striking “and” after the semicolon in clause (viii) and by adding at the end the following:

-(x) an explanation that—

-(I) the borrower may be contacted during the repayment period by third-party student debt relief companies;

-(II) the borrower should use caution when dealing with those companies; and

-(III) the services that those companies typically provide are already offered to borrowers free of charge through the Department or the borrower’s servicer; and

-See 2020 Amendment note below.

 #### Amendment of Subsection (k)
 Pub.
 L. 116–260, div.
 FF, title VII, §§ 701(b), 702(n)(1)(C), (2), Dec.
 27, 2020, 134 Stat.
-3137, 3186, provided that, effective July 1, 2023, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, with additional provisions authorizing the Secretary of Education to implement amendment before (but not later than) July 1, 2023, this section is amended by striking out subsection (k).
+3137, 3186; Pub.
+L. 117–103, div.
+R, § 102(a), Mar.
+15, 2022, 136 Stat.
+819, provided that, effective July 1, 2024, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, with additional provisions authorizing the Secretary of Education to implement amendment before (but not later than) July 1, 2023, this section is amended by striking out subsection (k).
 See 2020 Amendment note below.

 #### References in Text
 [Section 14071 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section14071&num=0&edition=prelim), referred to in subsec. (f)(1)(I), was repealed by Pub.
 L. 109–248, title I, § 129(a), July 27, 2006, 120 Stat.
 600.